akionakamura/akionakamura.github.io/_pages/cv.md

 Work experience
 ======
+* (Aug/2018 - current) Software engineer at Loggi.
-* (Jan/2016 - current) Software engineer at WorldSense.
+* (Jan/2016 - Jul/2018) Software engineer at WorldSense.
   - Continue to help to build up and develop the product from the software engineer standpoint as well as developing better machine learning models to support our solution.
 * (Mai/2015 - Dec/2015) Software engineering intern at WorldSense.
   - Started as an intern as WorldSense was being born as a startup, helped the company to build to produt from the ground, working on all necessary steps through big data processing, machine learning and full stack software engineering.